Skip to main content

 Q: From where do the programs depart?

-A: Students can request their preferred departure location when booking their flight.
+A: Students in most programs* can request their preferred departure location when booking their flight.
 Students are required to book flights through Pepperdine's travel partner, Corniche Travel.
 Detailed instructions on flight booking will be provided to students as part of their preparation process.

-Some Faculty-led programs require students to join a group flight.
-Group flights depart from and return to Los Angeles International Airport (LAX).
+*Some Faculty-led programs require students to join a group flight departing from and returning to Los Angeles International Airport (LAX).
 Review our flight policies here

 Q: Is the cost of airfare included in the program charge?